tomwaddington/origin/docs/utilities/font-size.md

 <div class="DocsExample DocsExample--render--hidden">
   <div class="DocsExample-preview">
     <p class="TextExample TextExample--font-size--11">
-      <strong>Size 11</strong>.
       FreeAgent is a company born out of the frustration that business finances are just too damn hard for freelancers and small businesses.
     </p>
   </div>
 {% example scss %}